pashacraydon/pashacraydon.github.io/_posts/2016-08-17-build-a-simple-app-with-react-and-redux.markdown

 # Components

 Components in this app are divided between ```container``` components and the rest of them.
-Container components are *smart*, they listen to the Redux store via *connect* and handle a lot of state which they pass down as props to their child components.
+Container components are *smart*, they listen to the Redux store via *redux connect* and handle a lot of state which they pass down as `props` to their child components.
 They are also often directly hooked up to routes, as the AppContainer is in this case.

 The rest of the components try to be as *dumb* as possible, that is they should ideally not handle any state.
 This way they will be more reusable.